 George is a nationally recognized published author of numerous publications dealing with accounting and auditing engagements, audit methodology and strategy, engagement quality control, continuing education courses, financial reporting, and financial statement disclosures.
 Also, he has contributed extensively to several other publications dealing with public company audits, internal controls, professional ethics, and variable interest entities.
 He has conducted peer reviews, consulting reviews, and inspections of CPA firms.
 He is a member of the AICPA and the California Society of CPAs, and served on the California Society of CPAs’ Peer Review Committee.

 Bloomberg Tax Management Portfolios

 Bloomberg Tax Portfolio 5450, Compilations and Reviews of Financial Statements, (Accounting Policy and Practice Series), examines in detail the AICPA's Statement on Standards for Accounting and Review Services (SSARS)

-Bloomberg Tax & Accounting Portfolio 5112-4th, Accounting and Disclosure for Derivatives and Hedging Instruments, examines how an entity accounts for derivatives and hedging activities under authoritative generally accepted accounting principles (GAAP) set out in the Financial Accounting Standards Board's Accounting Standards Codification® (ASC).
+Bloomberg Tax Management Portfolio 5112-4th, Accounting and Disclosure for Derivatives and Hedging Instruments, examines how an entity accounts for derivatives and hedging activities under authoritative generally accepted accounting principles (GAAP) set out in the Financial Accounting Standards Board's Accounting Standards Codification® (ASC).